umax46/CLA_ANN/README.md

 All the data you can find was extracted in [https://spamassassin.apache.org/publiccorpus/](https://spamassassin.apache.org/publiccorpus/).

 ##Improvements
 - Improve the text manage used to extract words from an email.
-There are some words belonging to email format whose don't have to be considered as frequente word.
+There are some words belonging to email format which don't have to be considered as frequente word.
 - Implement an effective code for continous learning.
 Our approach can reach any improvement in the final result.